superwebarmy/thealpha/doc-scanner-terms-of-use.md

 Terms of Use
 Last Updated: 10 March, 2025

-Welcome to Cam Scanner!
+Welcome to Doc Scanner!
 By downloading or using this app, you agree to comply with the following Terms of Use.
 Please read them carefully.

 1. Acceptance of Terms
-By using Cam Scanner, you agree to these Terms of Use.
+By using Doc Scanner, you agree to these Terms of Use.
 If you do not agree, please do not use the app.

 2. Use of the App
 Personal Use Only: This app is intended for personal and professional use to scan and manage documents.